Americans Are A Lonely Lot, And Young People Bear The Heaviest Burden

 In fact, some research published in 2017 by psychologist Jean Twenge at San Diego State University suggests that more screen time and social media may have caused a rise in depression and suicide among American adolescents.
 The study also found that people who spend less time looking at screens and more time having face-to-face social interactions are less likely to be depressive or suicidal.

 However, the Cigna survey didn't find a correlation between social media use and feelings of loneliness.
-This would on the surface contradict the new findings on screen time, but Holt-Lunstad says that previous research shows that how people use social media determine's its influence on one's sense of isolation.
+This would on the surface contradict the new findings on screen time, but Holt-Lunstad says that previous research shows that how people use social media determine its influence on one's sense of isolation.

 "If you're passively using it, if you're just scrolling feeds, that's associated with more negative effects," she says.
 "But if you're using it to reach out and connect to people to facilitate other kinds of [in-person] interactions, it's associated with more positive effects."